Practical tips for parents and caregivers

 • Most of the time, you’ll express recognition or acknowledgement verbally, though sometimes a little note of acknowledgement can be very effective (and sweet!).

-• Perhaps because of the rigidity of roles earlier in our history, there was a tendency for adults to recognize certain behaviors in boys (such as strength, mechanical skill, and ability in math and the sciences) more frequently than girls (who are more often reinforced for neatness, creativity, attractiveness, and writing and artistic abilities).
+• Perhaps because of the rigidity of gender roles earlier in our history, there still exists a tendency for adults to recognize certain behaviors in boys (such as strength, mechanical skill, and ability in math and the sciences) more frequently than girls (who are more often reinforced for neatness, creativity, attractiveness, and writing and artistic abilities).
 In recognizing your kids, be aware of any tendencies to promote stereotypes.

 Guidelines for Offering Choices to your Children